 The term "best" is itself open to various interpretations.
 To me it implies a balance of qualities, the most generally useful battleship, not just the battleship theoretically most likely to win a one-on-one gun battle.
 I look at it this way: If I were the Chief of Naval Operations of a major navy, which type would I select to operate in WW II?

 Rodney (too slow) and Scharnhorst (too little firepower) get eliminated immediately.
-But note that, in reality, both served well in WW II.
-That leaves Littorio, Richelieu, King George V, North Carolina, and South Dakota.
-All pretty good ships.
-Any one of which could be the top choice, depending on the viewpoint of the person doing the choosing.
+However, in reality both served well in WW II.
+That leaves Littorio, Richelieu, King George V, North Carolina and South Dakota.
+These were all good ships.
+Any of these could be the top choice, depending on the viewpoint of the person doing the choosing.